browninfosecguy/browninfosecguy.github.io/about.md

 ---
 layout: page
-title: About Me
+title: Style Guide
-description: An optional about page for Scriptor Jekyll theme
+description: This is a style guide of the Scriptor Jekyll theme
-feature_image: images/HEADSHOT.jpg
 ---

 **Sonny** is a CyberSecurity Geek who lives in [Halifax](https://en.wikipedia.org/wiki/Halifax,_Nova_Scotia), Canada.
 Sonny graduated from Dalhousie University with a Master's degree in Applied Computer Science.
 After living and working in Atlantic Canada Sonny moved to Ottawa where he missed the ocean and decided to move back to Atlantic Canada.